earthly/website/blog/_posts/2023-08-10-debugging-docker-containers.md

       To test a specific container, replace `container` with its name or ID.
 Similarly, replace `host` with the hostname or IP address of the target host.

-   2. `docker exec -it [container] nc -zv [host] [port]`: The `docker exec` command, combined with the [nc](https://www.tutorialspoint.com/unix_commands/nc.htm) utility, allows you to check connectivity to a specific port on a host.
+   2. `nc`: The `docker exec` command, combined with the [nc](https://www.tutorialspoint.com/unix_commands/nc.htm) utility, allows you to check connectivity to a specific port on a host.
 To perform a check on the connection between a container and a specific host and port, use the command below:

       ~~~{.bash caption=">_"}
       docker exec -it [container] nc -zv [host] [port]`